An introduction to mechanical railway signalling

 All this was a temporary reprieve as slowly but surely the traffic dried up and the yards were closed or at least significantly reduced.
 The economic slump of the mid- 1980's was the final nail and one-by-one the survivors succumbed.
 Locomotive haulage was being phased out in favour of fixed formation "High Speed Trains" so Engine Sidings No.2 closed in 1987.
 Closed circuit television cameras eventually made Clay Mills and, last one of all, Spondon crossing boxes redundant and they too were demolished.

 Despite plans to the contrary, however, Derby Power Box was never expanded.
 Consequently mechanical signalling is alive and reasonably well on the North Staffordshire line.
 Although rationalisations have taken place, signal boxes remain at Egginton Junction, Tutbury Crossing (believed to be the oldest operational signal box in the country, now) Scropton, Sudbury and Uttoxeter.
 Lock Lane Crossing was a survivor into the 21st Century as a gate box under the control of Trent power box.
-The arrival of the East Midlands Signalling Control Centre at Derby, has seen much of Trent PSB's 1969 infrastructure swept away.
+The arrival of the East Midlands Signalling Control Centre at Derby, has seen much of Trent PSB's 1969 infrastructure swept away — including the power box itself on 28th July 2013.
 Derby PSB, ironically given its proximity to the new super power box, will be the last in the area to be subsumed by it.

 Back to the main page